 Items accepted include food scraps, food-soiled paper, and plant and yard debris.
 For more information on acceptable materials view the posters below or contact Republic Services.
-Upon request, Republic Services recycling coordinators can provide training, indoor collection bins and service recommendations to businesses.
+Upon request, Republic Services recycling coordinators can provide training, indoor collection bins, and service recommendations to businesses.

-Richmond businesses receive carts or bins of varying size free of charge to meet recycling and compost needs.
+Richmond businesses receive carts or bins of varying sizes free of charge to meet recycling and compost needs.
 All recyclable items may be put in the blue recycling cart or bin together.
 This is a great tool for businesses to reduce their trash bills each month!

 Questions about Recycling & Compost Services